 Jack McGarry, managing partner of Blacktail, shared with the New York Times how he wanted his customers to be brought back to the days of pre-Castro Cuba, but also wanted to include ingredients that would put a fresh, modern spin on classic creations.
 “The key focus for us was that the integrity of the classic drinks would be preserved,” McGarry said.
 “But we also added other ingredients to bring them into the 21st century.”

-Blacktail will bring a new dynamic to the burgeoning Battery Park area, and is a must for those looking for a refreshing and tantalizing taste of the tropics. ■
+Blacktail brings a new dynamic to the burgeoning Battery Park area, and is a must for those looking for a refreshing and tantalizing taste of the tropics. ■